Gilbocc/cittadinanza/README.md

 2. All PDFs in that folder contribute to the same dossier.
 3. Prompt stages progressively move from unstructured text to a structured and validated case representation.
 4. The final mapped JSON is not the end product by itself; it is the data source for the Word template that produces the draft sentence.
+5. This flow does not rely on a separate OCR preprocessing stage in this repository documentation; document content is fed directly to the prompt stages.

 ## Prompt Compilation